aranya-project/aranya-core/crates/model/src/tests/basic-policy.md

     }
 }

-// The `create_greeting` action calls the command `CreateGreeting`.
-Passing in
+// The `verify_hello` action calls the command `VerifyGreeting` that will verify
-// the hardcoded greeting key and the message value. action create_greeting(v string) {
+// the Message fact contains "hello". action verify_hello() {
-    publish CreateGreeting {
+    publish VerifyGreeting {
         key: "greeting",
-        value: v,
+        value: "hello",
     }
 }